Perciville5241/Percifiles/README.md

 I have then added a STRING before the pin
 Followed by an enter and a wait 5000 for 5 second delay Bad USB & Rubber ducky script.

+Dic Merger
+is for combining multiple dictionaries.
+Specifically all the dic's created by iCopy device and combining them all into on big hefty file and removing duplicate entries.